ethereum/EIPs/EIPS/eip-addFromField.md

 ## Abstract

 Currently, ethereum transactions have the following fields: `nonce`, `gasPrice`, `gasLimit`, `value`, `to` and `data`.
-This EIP proposes adding a new one: `from` which, if present, indicates that `data` is an ethereum transaction containing `to`, `value`, `to` and its own `data`, but the message is signed by the account represented on `from`.
+This EIP proposes creating a new class of transactions that are two encapsulated signed transactions.
+The outer one contains `nonce`, `gasPrice`, `gasLimit` and a new field alled `signedTransaction` that contains the inner transaction.
+The inner transaction is a standard ethereum transaction, except it doesn't have `gasPrice` or `gasLimit`.
+Both transactions have a `nonce` field.

-Block validators/miners should check the validity of the signature, and proceed to treat the transaction in sense as if it was being made by the `from` account **except** that in the end, the gas costs (with an added extra cost for the work of checking the validity of the signature) is *deduced from the account of the account deploying the transaction to the chain*.
+Block validators/miners should treat the inner transaction as a standard one **except** that in the end, the gas costs (with an added extra cost for the work of checking the validity of the signature) is *deduced from the account of the outer transaction, which deploying to the chain*.
+Both nonces must be valid and both should be incremented.

-In higher level languages like solidity, `from`(if present) would be the `msg.sender` as it would be compatible with current contracts, and a new special variable called `tx.sender` could be added to represent the deployer of the transaction (if the code wanted to create incentives).
+In higher level languages like solidity, `from` (if present) would be the `msg.sender` as it would be compatible with current contracts, and a new special variable called `tx.sender` could be added to represent the deployer of the transaction (if the code wanted to create incentives).

 ## Motivation